MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/upgrade-to-rdvh.md

 12. Once you have relocated all VMs, upgrade the remaining RDVH servers.
 Use the above steps for balancing VM locations as appropriate.

 > [!NOTE]
-> Heterogeneous Hyper-V servers in a cluster are not supported.
+> Heterogeneous Hyper-V servers in a cluster aren't supported.